TOMTOBIN1976/ict2assignment/README.md

 ## Caching.

 List the TMDB server state cached by the app.

-Include a screenshot(s) of the react-query dev tools to validate your list.
+Re-requesting API data every time a component remounts is avoided by caching.
+When a component (re)mounts as caching is enabled, it first checks the local cache for its API data.
+If the data is there, it uses it; otherwise, it makes an API call.
+Examples of cache in use below.

 https://user-images.githubusercontent.com/76400608/184532970-fa5468e6-889b-4e3e-aa1f-c4b3ef9a313e.png